Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers-2.md

 Now with the SLB installed, let's open it up and plug everything in!
 Loosen the thumb screw on the front of the SLB-EXT enclosure and remove the acrylic face plate.

-Fit the Z-axis and X-axis wire harnesses into the top cut out of the enclosure on the right side.
+Fit the Z-axis and X-axis wire harnesses into the top cut out of the enclosure on the left side.
 Plug the sensor and motor control connectors into their respectively named ports.

 Plug the two-pronged motor power connectors into the left most power ports.
 The power ports all supply the same output and therefore the connectors are able to be plugged into any, however, for installation purposes we recommend you to plug into the two leftmost ports while installing X and Z.